learnk8s/learnk8s.io/src/provision-cloud-resources/content.md

 Cloud providers have an extensive collection of managed services.

-And all the managed services can be scripted: the cloud provider exposes an API to create, update, consume and delete resources.
+All of the managed services can be scripted: the cloud provider exposes an API to create, update, consume and delete resources.

-So, before you start using services from a cloud provider, you could do three things:
+So, before you start using services from a cloud provider, you could do the following:

-1. Collect all the managed serviced that you wish to use into a list.
+1. Collect all the managed services that you wish to use into a list.
 1. Create a Kubernetes object for each item in that list.
 1. Create a component that can map custom Kubernetes objects to the cloud provider managed services.